FREQUENTLY ASKED QUESTIONS

 Consultation: The couple is provided with the opportunity to meet your Attorney Mediator free of charge in order to determine whether this is the right process for you.
 We explain and discuss the mediation process in detail so that the couple is able to make an informed decision about how they want to proceed.

-Mediation Sessions: The couple and the mediator identify and discuss how to compromise on the various issues in order to meet the needs of both parties.
-Your Attorney Mediator will provide information about the law which is relevant to the couple’s issues and information about how their particular concerns would likely be addressed in their jurisdiction.
+Mediation Sessions: The couple and the mediator identify and discuss how to compromise on the various issues to meet the needs of both parties.
+Your Attorney Mediator will provide information about the law which is relevant to the couple’s issues and information about how their concerns might be addressed in their jurisdiction.

 The Agreement: When an agreement has been reached on all issues, your Attorney Mediator drafts the Agreement for review by each of the parties and their attorneys, if any.